garden-io/garden/docs/using-garden/tests.md

 ---
-order: 5
+order: 50
-title: Running Tests
+title: Tests
 ---

-# Running Tests
+# Tests

 You add tests when you want Garden to run your test suites for you.
 A simple configuration looks like this: